 Integrated energy stocks in the third quarter

-Next, let’s look at the price forecasts for XOM, CVX, RDS.A, and BP for the third quarter of 2018.
+Move on to the next part to look at price forecasts for XOM, CVX, RDS.A, and BP until the end of the third quarter.